gSchool/SF-ASE-T1-Live-Content/README.md

 > Some of the earlier sessions are not listed here because details on these sessions have been lost.
 You are still welcome to look through the content - we just don't have details on the topics that were discussed in those sessions.

+* Office Hours - July 24, 2023 - Review Solution from External Problem and Using Functions with Other Functions
 * Office Hours - July 21, 2023 - Building out the solution for 7/19
 * Workshop 2 - July 20, 2023 - Vehicle History Report
 * Office Hours - July 19, 2023 - Breaking down a complex problem